Breakthrough/PySceneDetect/manual/cli/global_options.rst

 =======================================================================
-Scene Detectors and Commands
+Detectors and Commands
 =======================================================================

-Note again that calls to the `scenedetect` command should be specified as follows:
+Calls to the `scenedetect` command should be specified as follows:

     ``scenedetect [global options] [detector] [commands]``

-Detector specifies the scene detection algorithm to use.
-Commands specify what to do with the specified options (splitting the input video, or save a thumbnail for each scene).
-Each can have its own sub-options, which are documented in the following sections of this manual.
+`[detector]` specifies which :ref:`scene detection algorithm<cli-detectors>` to use.
+`[commands]` specify one or more :ref:`commands<cli-commands>` (or "actions"), such as splitting the input video, or saving a thumbnail for each scene.
+Each command can have its own sub-options, which are documented in the following sections of this manual.

-For example, to use the `--input` and `--stats` options from above along with the `detect-content` detector on a file `video.mp4`, and using the `list-scenes` command to print a table of detected scenes to the terminal:
+As an example, to use the `--input` and `--stats` options from above along with the `detect-content` detector on a file `video.mp4`, and using the `list-scenes` command to print a table of detected scenes to the terminal:

     ``scenedetect -i video.mp4 -s video.stats.csv detect-content list-scenes -n``

-More examples can be found in the following sections, which detail the options for each scene detector and all commands.
+More examples can be found in the following section, which details the options for all available commands.